egreiner/IegTools.SemanticTypes/README.md

 ## Unit Testing
 The library has been thoroughly unit tested.
-The tests are located in the `UnitTests.SemanticTypes` project.
+The tests are located in the project `UnitTests.SemanticTypes`.